Daniel J. Callaghan: Legacy

-Callaghan's name is listed on Tablets of the Missing at Manila American Cemetery in the Philippines.
 Callaghan Hall at Officer Training Command, Newport, Rhode Island, is named in his honor.
 The Callaghan Fitness Center at Norfolk Naval Shipyard in Portsmouth Virginia is also named for him.
 A street, Admiral Callaghan Lane in Vallejo, California, is also named after him, and a monument in Lands End, San Francisco (including part of the bridge of USS San Francisco, where he died), honors him and his comrades.
+Callaghan's name is listed on Tablets of the Missing at Manila American Cemetery in the Philippines.

+Callaghan's high school alma mater, Saint Ignatius, created the "Admiral Daniel J. Callaghan Society" to honor his legacy, as well as the legacy of other graduates who entered military service.